 Campus Security Authorities (CSAs) fill the niche to improve accurate crime reporting and for purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notice, when deemed necessary.
-Members of the community are helpful when they immediately report crimes or emergencies to the SHSU PD and/or CSAs.
-A list of examples of CSAs are below.
-Please note that this list is not a comprehensive list.
+Members of the community are helpful when they immediately report crimes or emergencies to the SHSU PD and/or primary CSAs.
+Below is a list of primary CSAs and their contact information: